Malaga Travel Guide: 2026 First-Time Tips

 What to Book Ahead in Malaga

-• Your hotel base.
+• Your hotel.

 • Old-town wandering.

-• Seafront time.
+• Seafront walks.

-• One museum choice.
+• At least one museum choice.

 Getting Around Malaga Without Overthinking It

-Local Friction Notes First-Timers Miss
+Local Friction Notes First-Time Visitors Miss

 Build the Trip Around Your Travel Style

-If You Want Classic First-Time Malaga
+If You Want a Classic First Visit

 If Arrival Logistics Stress You Out